irfansofyana/inez-birthday/README.md

 ## Created with love

-Made with love for Inez's birthday celebration
+Made with love for Inez's 24th birthday celebration

 ## Credits

 This project was developed with the assistance of:

 - [bolt.new](https://bolt.new) - AI-powered development platform
-- Windsurf AI - Agentic AI coding assistant
+- [Windsurf Editor](https://codeium.com/windsurf) - Agentic AI coding assistant IDE
-- Cline - AI coding assistant
+- [Cline](https://github.com/cline/cline) - Autonomous coding agent in IDE